Orewa

 Coastal Protection & Storm Recovery

-Sand transfer operations ($150,000-$200,000 per major storm), seawall construction (600-meter Orewa Seawall), dune restoration, and post-storm recovery works.
-These projects require understanding both earthworks engineering and coastal processes.
+Sand transfer operations ($150,000 to $200,000 per major storm event), seawall construction like the 600-metre Orewa Seawall, dune restoration, and post-storm reinstatement.
+You need to understand both the earthworks engineering and the coastal processes.
+One without the other and you're solving the wrong problem.

 Slope Stabilization